About the Emergency

 TEMPORARY SHELTER SPACES

 Islamic Relief worked with UNHCR to provide some 335 emergency shelters for more than 1,600 individuals in Sittwe, Rakhine State.
-These temporary family unit shelter spaces housed internally displaced persons (IDPs) until permanent housing solutions are found.
+These temporary family unit shelter spaces are housing internally displaced persons (IDPs) until permanent housing solutions are found.
 Efforts were made to prevent overcrowding and potential problems associated with that; to provide water, sanitation and health care services; and to involve community members in camp management.